Netanyahu rejects growing calls for a cease-fire as Israel battles Hamas outside main Gaza hospital

 FEAR GROWS INSIDE SHIFA

 “Shelling and explosions never stopped,” said Islam Mattar, one of thousands sheltering at Shifa.
-“Children here are terrified from the constant sound of explosions and the scenes they are watching.”
+“Children here are terrified from the constant sound of explosions.”

-The Health Ministry told Al Jazeera there are still 1,500 patients at Shifa, along with 1,500 medical personnel and between 15,000 and 20,000 people seeking shelter.
+The Health Ministry told Al Jazeera there were still 1,500 patients at Shifa, along with 1,500 medical personnel and between 15,000 and 20,000 people seeking shelter.

 Thousands have fled Shifa and other hospitals that have come under attack, but physicians said it's impossible for everyone to get out.